The comprehensive guide to just-in-time manufacturing

 The sandwich maker fetches the bread and starts to make you a cheese sandwich.
 The shift manager keeps an eye on the ingredients for making sandwiches and orders more cheese or tomatoes when they see the inventory levels dropping too low.
 The customer’s purchase is a trigger for pulling new materials through Subway’s system.

-JIT manufacturing often reminds managers of lean manufacturing, and the terms are sometimes synonymous.
+Just-in-time manufacturing often reminds managers of lean manufacturing, and the terms are sometimes synonymous.
 However, you should be wary of the nuances that differentiate them.

 Lean manufacturing is a production strategy that focuses on reducing waste.
 Like JIT, lean manufacturing seeks to produce what is needed, when, and in the amount needed.

-10 benefits of JIT production
+10 benefits of JIT manufacturing

 A just-in-time system requires a thorough plan.
-Managers need to find employees and capable software to analyze the current supply chain and map out the ongoing and future processes from ordering raw materials to production shipment.
+Managers need to find employees and capable software to analyze the current supply chain and map out the ongoing and future processes from ordering raw materials to product shipment.

 This new master production schedule diminishes the chance of starting off on the wrong foot.
 The plan ensures that you can reliably monitor the new effects of the JIT inventory management system.

-Here are ten both common and proven benefits experienced by thousands of JIT manufacturers:
+Here are ten both common and proven benefits experienced by thousands of JIT manufacturers.

-Software for JIT inventory management
+Software for JIT manufacturing

-Lean inventory management software reduces costs and improves the way you manage your business.
-Here's how it works.
+Manufacturing software reduces costs and improves the way you manage your business.
+Here’s how it works.

 What are the potential pitfalls of using JIT manufacturing?